davidgilbertson/openai_assistants_api/README.md

 # OpenAI Assistants API tester

+This repo contains:

-This repo periodically checks the response time of the Assistants API.
+- a backend in `/cloud_function` that periodically checks the response time of the Assistants API.

-As of Aug 2024, it's not usable (~2 seconds for a basic response).
+- a frontend in `/streamlit` that plots the response times.

 The goal of this repo is to make it easy to check when it becomes usable.